AtMoDat/nc2atmodat/README.md

 How to process datasets:
 ====================================

-1) Download this code from gitlab with:
+1) Download this code from GitHub with:

 > git clone git@github.com:AtMoDat/nc2atmodat.git